proposal-signals/signal-utils/README.md

 #### Batched Effects

-Soetimes it may be very useful to run an effect _synchronously_ to signal updates.
-The proposed Signals API intentionally makes this very difficult, but it is possible as long as the effect runs after the nnotification phase has completed.
+Sometimes it may be useful to run an effect _synchronously_ after updating signals.
+The proposed Signals API intentionally makes this difficult, because signals are not allowed to be read or written to within a watcher callback, but it is possible as long as signals are accessed after the watcher notification callbacks have completed.

-Batched effects allow this by synchronously running as long as the signal changes are run within a `batch()` call. `batch()` keeps track of effects that are dirtied during the batch and runs them synchrnously before returning.
+`batchedEffect()` and `batch()` allow you to create effects that run synchronously at the end of a `batch()` callback, if that callback updates any signals the effects depend on.

 ```js
 const a = new Signal.State(0);